And if you liked this post, be sure to check out these popular posts:

 Many communities did not have the resources to build their own schools.
 Instead, children were separated from their parents and sent south to receive education.Library and Archives Canada

 A boy in Frobisher Bay writes in his work book.

-Children were required to speak English in school, where they were taught European material and values.
+Children were required to speak English in school, and they were taught European lessons and values.
 When they returned home, many felt disconnected from their parents and their culture.Library and Archives Canada

 An older Inuit man named Jackie Akpuk studying at school in Manitoba.Library and Archives Canada

 41 Historic Photos Of The Inuit People Taken Before Canada Stamped Out Their Way Of Life

 Before contact with the Western world, the Inuit were a nomadic people.
 They lived as hunters, setting up temporary homes before moving on to the next hunting grounds.
 Inuit culture meant traveling on dog sleds and kayaks and making tools from stones and animal bones.

 Thanks to their skills in hunting, building igloos, and designing warm coats, the Inuit thrived in places that many people would describe as uninhabitable — the Arctic regions of Canada, Alaska, and Greenland.
 There, they created a unique and resilient culture that lasted for centuries.

 But in Canada, the white population that eventually began to encroach upon the Inuit people didn't understand their lifestyle.
 The settlers wanted to make the Inuit more "modern" — and they also wanted to exert more control over the Arctic region that these Indigenous people called home.